mixxxdj/manual/source/chapters/library.rst

   the name of a playlist in the sidebar.
 Alternatively, use the right-click context menu in the library`s :ref:`track list<library-root>`.

+.. versionadded:: 1.12
+   Analyze Playlist option in the context menu.

 Right-click on an existing playlist's name to access the different features in the context menu: